arefabinti/MADE-2024-2025/project/project-plan.md

 Analysis of Traffic Volume and Population Trends in New York City
 ## Main Question

-1. How does population growth affect traffic on New York City bridges and roads?
+How can we combine and evaluate population demographics and traffic data to guide urban development decisions?

 ## Description